Support HERO RECHARGE and extend the healing power of adventure to healthcare workers on the COVID-19 frontlines.

 “she didn’t want me to fix anything, she just wanted me to be present with her.”

 Lastly, get comfortable politely telling people to fuck off.
-You WILL have people unsolicitedly tell you about every fringe scientist and dubious medical practice under the sun.
+You WILL have people – unsolicited – tell you about every fringe scientist and dubious medical practice under the sun.
 Learn to shut them down quickly and decisively.
 Very, very few people will come to you with judgement, they just want to help.
 Even fewer people will actually follow through with real help, though.

 Imagine the conversations now, think through: What will you say?
 What will your vocal tone be?
 What will your body language communicate?
-My go-to response sounded something like this, “thank you, I understand your intent and appreciate your heart, but you are giving inappropriate advice.
-We are working with the best doctors and researchers in the area and have created a well thought through treatment plan.”
+My go-to response sounded something like this, “Thank you, I understand your intent and appreciate your heart, but you are giving inappropriate advice.
+We are working with the best doctors and researchers in the area and have created a well-thought-out treatment plan.”

 If they became defensive, I would end the conversation at that point.
 If they were apologetic, I would ask them to help by doing a specific action.
 Can you bring us a salad on Wednesday night?
 Would you consider donating to MD Anderson?

 FD: Those are all great pieces of advice.
 They reinforce the power of having self-compassion and giving permission to your needs.